Filbert88/Algeo01-22019/README.md

 ## Features

 Here is the purpose of making this project :
-* The program contains of menu options (SPL, Determinant, Inverse, Interpolation Polynomial & Bicubic Spline, and Regression)
+* The program contains of menu options (SPL, Determinant, Inverse, Interpolation Polynomial,Bicubic Spline Interpolation, and Regression)
 * The program can receive input either from the keyboard (terminal) or read input from text files.
 * Step by step how to get the answer
 * File output (file.txt)
 * Each menu contains various problem solving methods
+* Each function contains multiple error handling method to ensure greatest experience for the user.

 ## File Structures